ratwolfzero/hopalong_python/README.md

 ### One-Pass Approach with Limited Memory Usage (Chunked or No Caching)*

 Description: These approaches attempt to reduce memory consumption by either processing the trajectory in chunks or not caching trajectory points at all.
-However, since the full trajectory extents are unknown at the outset, each variation faces the same limitation: pixel mappings require recalculating because trajectory extents change (floating points in continuous space).
+However, since the full trajectory extents are unknown at the outset, each variation faces the same limitation: pixel mappings require recalculating as the trajectory's range in continuous space will generally evolve, except in edge cases.

 Chunked: The trajectory is divided into manageable chunks, each cached temporarily.
 No Caching: Points are computed and mapped to pixels directly without storing them.